 - having pets that may carry ticks indoors

 - participating in activities such as landscaping, hiking, camping, fishing, or hunting in tick-infested areas

 So your teen got a job as a landscaper this summer and you're planning a family camping trip — does that mean Lyme disease is in your family's future?
 No, but it does mean that you should take some precautions to protect your family — such as using insect repellent and wearing light-colored clothing when outdoors to make spotting ticks easier — and know how to remove a tick, just in case.

 If you find a tick:

 - Call your doctor, who may want you to save the tick after removal for identification as the type that may carry Lyme disease or another type of illness.
-You can put the tick in a jar of alcohol to kill it.
+You can put the tick in a sealed container to preserve it.

 - Use tweezers to grasp the tick firmly at its head or mouth, next to the skin.